MilanRadeta/MontyHallSimulation/README.md

 This strategy differs from Switch Once strategy for N > 3, but works the same for egde case of N = 3.

 There's no IoC in this strategy, since contestant must randomly choose between the remaining doors.
 We can't say that the contestant can switch back and forth between two doors, since it's possible for that one of those two doors open during the game.

-The results for this strategy are quite unique and I haven't seen them in other simulations.

-#### True Switch results

 The results for Switch Strategy and Reward Door DoS tend to 2/3 chance.
 This is because that in case of using this strategy, the result is not dependent on N, and is actually reverting back to edge case of N=3.